Welfare culture: Evolution of the debate in the United States

 However, the findings are not without their criticisms.
 According to the US Census Bureau, poverty had already begun to decrease before Johnson passed the Equal Opportunity Act.
 Additionally, unemployment reached some of its lowest rates in history under President Dwight Eisenhower near the end of the 1950s.
 Before Eisenhower left office, unemployment was estimated to be less than 5%.

 In 1986, Lawrence Mead introduced a series of studies on welfare culture.
 Mead compared changes in income levels and welfare benefits across urban dwellers from the 1960s through the 1980s.
 Mead's studies suggest that over half of all welfare recipients will not need to stay on welfare for more than 10 years, but only 12% will be off welfare in less than 3 years.
 Mead concludes that welfare has demonstrated some proven effects for helping impoverished families meet their basic needs and find employment, thus acting as a tool for empowerment.
 However, Mead acknowledges that the welfare system can do better.
 Mead believes welfare culture could breed empowerment more effectively if mandatory participation in education/job training programs were required for welfare recipients.

-Evidence of behavioral effects

-Anthropologist Oscar Lewis studied the behavioral effects of poverty on indigent Mexicans.
-He introduced the concept of the "culture of poverty" and 70 personality traits that he saw in the mentality of the impoverished, including helplessness, disdain for the government, lack of confidence, hopelessness, and a sense of futility that accompanies the search for employment.